Omnia-Mohamed26/IBM-HR-Analytics-Dashboard/README.md

 ## 1️⃣ Executive Overview

-Provides a high-level summary of workforce demographics and organizational KPIs.
+Provides a high-level overview of workforce demographics and organizational KPIs.

 ### Highlights